 Since 2013, Heart Centered Kirtan has been offering kirtan throughout New England with our original call-and-response devotional music.
 Weaving Sanskrit and Buddhist mantras into a unique blend of modern Western musical styles, Heart Centered Kirtans are meditative and uplifting experiences.
 The band is wallah Libby Volckening (keys/vox), Ezra Landis (guitar), Owen Landis (percussion), and friends.

 From a young age, Libby enjoyed music.
-She started the piano at age 5 and sang in various choirs and choruses including the New Jersey All-State Choir and the a cappella The Smiffenpoofs.
+She started piano at age 5 and sang in various choirs and choruses including the New Jersey All-State Choir and The Smiffenpoofs.
 After a 20-year musical hiatus, Libby joined Heart Centered Kirtan with Jeff Martell in 2014, and with his encouragement, she discovered songwriting.
 After Jeff’s sudden passing in January 2016, Libby completed and released the first Heart Centered Kirtan CD in November 2017.

 Ezra Landis has become a strong presence in the world music circuit, sharing the stage with renowned artists such as Snatam Kaur, Ajeet Kaur, Simrit, Donna DeLory, and Jai-Jagdeesh.
 His gentle yet powerful guitar playing offers a profound musical experience as he weaves together influences from folk to funk to flamenco, reggae to rock and Celtic to classical.